Pyramids, rivers & coast: belize & Guatemala

 After breakfast, those who choose the optional cave tubing adventure will stop on the way to Belize City for a guided float through jungle caves (not included in program cost).
 Those not participating will travel directly to Belize City for extra free time.
 The full group will reunite in the afternoon for your final night together.

-Day 9: Departure Day – Belize City ➝ Flights Home
+Day 9: Departure Day ➝ Flights Home

 Wrap up your trip with a final breakfast and transfer to the airport for your flight home.
 Depart with new friends, unforgettable memories, and a fresh perspective on global citizenship and culture.